Real-World Examples of Violating the Open-Closed Principle

 # More conditions added for different scenarios

-Solution: To adhere to the Open-Closed Principle, we can utilize polymorphism and abstraction to encapsulate the varying behavior of shipping methods.
-By defining an abstract ShippingMethod interface or base class and implementing concrete subclasses for each shipping method, we can achieve a more flexible and extensible design.
+Solution: To adhere to the Open-Closed Principle, we can use polymorphism and abstraction to encapsulate the varying behavior of shipping methods.
+By defining an abstract ShippingMethod interface or base class and implementing concrete subclasses for each shipping method, we get a more flexible and extensible design.

 class ShippingMethod: